Att4ck3rS3cur1ty/CPF-Validator/README.md

 - Run the script: ```$ python3 cpf_checker.py ```
 - The output containing the filtered CPF's will be automatically written as "output_valid_cpfs.txt".

+### Disclaimer:

+This tool is not meant to promote or encourage any illegal activities, but to promote education and help for the infosec community.

 #### - J0hn Kr4m3r.